-Drowsiness, constipation, itching, nausea, dry mouth, urinary retention, euphoria, dysphoria and coughing.
-Rare adverse side effects of using per physician’s directions, anaphylaxis, respiratory depression, acute pancreatitis and seizures.
+Drowsiness, constipation, itching, nausea, dry mouth, urinary retention, euphoria, dysphoria, and coughing.
+Rare adverse side effects of using per physician’s directions, anaphylaxis, respiratory depression, acute pancreatitis, and seizures.
 Potential dangers with all opioids include those to pregnant women and breastfeeding mothers who can easily pass the drug onto their children.

 Morphine is a powerful opiate that acts quickly on the central nervous system (CNS) to stop the feeling of pain.
 It’s sourced from the opium poppy.
-It is often taken for acute and chronic pain, and it can be ingested by mouth, injected into muscle, under skin, intravenously or taken rectally.
+It is often taken for acute and chronic pain, and it can be ingested by mouth, injected into the muscle, under the skin, intravenously or taken rectally.
 The duration varies greatly but is usually between three and seven hours.
 It can also be used to help people with shortness of breath if it’s taken in very small doses.